-a) There is a system to ensure tissue and / or cells are not distributed until they meet the standards laid down by Directions 002/2018.

-b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport.

-c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport.

-d) Records are kept of transportation and delivery.

-e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality.
+- a) There is a system to ensure tissue and / or cells are not distributed until they meet the standards laid down by Directions 002/2018. - b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport. - c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport. - d) Records are kept of transportation and delivery. - e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality.

-f) There are third party agreements with courier or transport companies to ensure that any specific transport conditions required are maintained.

-g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented.

-h) Packaging and containers used for transportation are validated to ensure they are fit for purpose.

-i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions.
+- f) There are third party agreements with courier or transport companies to ensure that any specific transport conditions required are maintained. - g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented. - h) Packaging and containers used for transportation are validated to ensure they are fit for purpose. - i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions. - j) Shipping packaging containing tissues and / or cells is labelled with the information required by Directions.